opral/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-astro/README.md

 import paraglide from "@inlang/paraglide-js-adapter-astro"

 export default {
+	// Use astro's i18n routing for deciding which language to use
+	i18n: {
+		locales: ["en", { code: "de", path: "deutsch" }],
+		defaultLocale: "en",
+	},

 	integrations: [
 		paraglide({
 			// recommended settings
 			project: "./project.inlang",
 			outdir: "./src/paraglide", //where your files should be }),
 	],

-	// you can, but don't have to, use astro's i18n routing
-  // Everything including paths just works
-	i18n: {
-		locales: [
-			"en",
-			{ code: "de", path: "deutsch" },
-		],
-		defaultLocale: "en",
-	},
 }
 ```